MicrosoftDocs/power-platform/power-platform/admin/connect-to-pop3-or-smtp-servers.md

 ## Create an email server profile

-1. In the Power Platform admin center, select an environment.
+1. In the Microsoft Power Platform admin center, select an environment.

 2. Select **Settings** > **Email** > **Server profiles**.